DanBrooker/pop/README.md

 # pop
 ### pop some files into existence

-I'm pretty sure you need a 1MB file of a's, perhaps a Gigabyte.
+I'm pretty sure you need a 1MB file of a's, perhaps a Gigabyte, why not a Terrabyte.

+## disclamer

+I have no idea how long it would take to allocate a Terrabyte or if your computer can actually handle it.

 ## install

-pop is a [shell script][bin], for creating files of a specific size.
+pop is a [ruby script][bin], for creating files of a specific size.
 Add it to your dotfiles or check out [mine][dotfiles].

 ## usage